 - Know Your Light

-Time is of essence when it comes to wildlife photography.
+Time is of the essence when it comes to wildlife photography.
 A wildlife or bird photographer should know the right moments to capture the perfect image.
-For instance, as a bird photographer I always make sure to reach the location before sunrise, this helps me to position myself according to the direction of the sun.
-Another moment that bird and wildlife photographers can make the best use of is the ‘magic hour’ when the golden light which is the softest is naturally available at dawn and dusk.
+For instance, as a bird photographer, I always make sure to reach the location before sunrise, this helps me to position myself according to the direction of the sun.
+Another moment that bird and wildlife photography tour can make the best use of is the ‘magic hour’ when the golden light which is the softest is naturally available at dawn and dusk.

-Look at the images below to see what kind of effect golden light can create on the subjects captured.
+Look at the image of the Burrowing Owl from Brazil below to see what kind of effect golden light can create on the subjects captured.

 Impatience can be a huge roadblock for those who want to take their bird photography to the next level.
 Clicking rapidly will not give you good images, since taking the same kind of images will limit your creative abilities.

 It is a common belief that thinking is not essential in wildlife and bird photography as compared to landscape and portrait photography but that is a myth.
 If you have the patience while clicking images the quality of your work will improve.
 In the sequence of pictures below you will see how I shot this bird and here is the story behind it-

 We saw a pair of pearl kites in Costa Rica during one of my bird walks perched very high on a tree.
 We waited a few hours for the bird to come down when the light starts to die out.
 The wait was fruitful as the bird not only came down to the eye level but also performed a mating ritual for us to witness.

 There are various suggestions and rules when it comes to composition and it is one of the most debatable topics in the world of wildlife photography.
 However, I choose to follow my heart when I compose my images.
 Since at the end of the day I should love the images I click!